hauska7/klubdyskusyjny/docs/index.md

 I am a man

-I trust in one man and their jugement for all things
+I trust in one man for jugement

 I do what should be done

 I am responsible for what I do and for my jugment

-we trust in one man and their jugement for all things
+we trust in one man for jugement

 #### Odpowiedzialni ludzie

 ja jestem czlowiekiem

-ja ufam jednemu czlowiekowi i jego osadowi dla kazdej sytuacji
+ja ufam jednemu czlowiekowi dla decyzji

 ja robie to co sluszne

-ja jestem odpowiedzialny za to co robie i za swoj osad
+ja jestem odpowiedzialny za to co robie i za swoje decyzje

-my ufamy jednemu czlowiekowi i jego osadowi dla kazdej sytuacji
+my ufamy jednemu czlowiekowi dla decyzji